Elango-17/Elango-17/README.md

 <h3 align="center">About Me👇🏼</h3>
 <p>A passionate MERN developer aspiring to gain a full-time position in a reputed company.
 Gained extensive experience in
 front-end development, user interface design, and responsive web design through internships.
-A highly motivated and hardworking individual skilled in HTML, CSS, JavaScript, React, Python, MySQL.
+A highly motivated and hardworking individual skilled in HTML, CSS, JavaScript, React,Node.js, Express.js, Python,MongoDB, MySQL.
 Seeking a position to utilize the gained skills and experience to positively contribute to the company.</p>

 ###